Four-body coupler for superconducting qubits based on Josephson parametric oscillators: Effective Hamiltonian

 \section{Effective Hamiltonian}

 We calculate $\hat{U}_r^\dagger \hat{U}_g^\dagger \Hhat \hat{U}_g \hat{U}_r - i \hat{U}_r^\dagger \dot{\hat{U}}_r$ to obtain the effective Hamiltonian $\Hhat'$ [Eq.~(\ref{eq:Hhat'})] derived from $\Hhat$ [Eq.~(\ref{eq:Hhat})], where $\hat{U}_g$ and $\hat{U}_r$ are given by Eqs.~(\ref{eq:U_g})--(\ref{eq:U_r}).
 Using these unitary operators, we transform the couplings between JPOs and the coupler into direct couplings between JPOs.
 The transformation is based on the Schrieffer-Wolf (SW) transformation~\cite{S.Bravyi2011}.
-To obtain the effective four-body coupling with the SW transformation, we need to find a unitary operator that diagonalizes the system up to the third order of $g'_{\pm}$ and derives the four-body coupling as the lowest order of non-diagonal terms.
+To obtain the effective four-body coupling with the SW transformation, we need to find a unitary operator that diagonalizes the system up to the third order of dimensionless coupling constants $g'_{\pm}$ and derives the four-body coupling as the lowest order of non-diagonal terms.
 However, such a unitary operator is difficult to find for our system because of its nonlinearity and time dependency.
 Thus, we do not exactly perform the SW transformation but partially execute it with a rather simple unitary operator $\hat{U}_g$ and the rotating-wave approximation in the rotating frame mapped by $\hat{U}_r$.
 We only tune $g'_\pm$ in $\hat{S}$ [Eq.~(\ref{eq:S})] so that the coupling terms between JPOs and the coupler in $\Hhat$, which are represented by

 are cancelled out by the transformation. $\Hhat$ also has other coupling terms, e.g., $g_+ \adag_1 \apdag$.
 They would not be cancelled out, but they will have rapidly oscillating phases after the transformation and can be ignored under the rotating-wave approximation.
-The coupling terms in $\Hhat_g$ also oscillate, but since it has a lower frequency, we do not ignore them.
+The coupling terms in $\Hhat_g$ also oscillate, but we do not ignore them, because it has a lower frequency.
 This transformation is expected to incorporate the most dominant effects of the coupler into JPOs.
 The transformation derives the couplings between JPOs including the four-body one but also the nonlinear one between JPOs and the coupler.
 Most of the derived coupling terms have rapidly oscillating phases and can be ignored, while the four-body coupling term of JPOs has no oscillating phase under the condition of pump frequencies set by Eq.~(\ref{eq:pump_frequency}).
 The resulting $g'_\pm$ is given by Eqs.~(\ref{eq:g'+}) and (\ref{eq:g'-}).
 We describe how $g'_\pm$ is determined below.

 First, we calculate

 for $k = 1, 2, 3, 4, g_+$, and $g_-$.
 The commutation relations

 where $s_1 = s_2 = 1$ and $s_3 = s_4 = -1$ [Eq.~(\ref{eq:s})], give